Managing an Apprentice

 This is what managers need to know:

 • Duration: Apprentices are brought in on 18-month contracts.
-This includes 12 to 15 months for training delivery and 3 months to complete their End Point Assessment
+This includes 12 months for training delivery and 4 months to complete their End Point Assessment.

-• Off-the-job training: Apprentices need to receive a minimum of 6 hours off the job training per week
+• Off-the-job training: Apprentices need to receive a minimum of 6 hours off the job training per week.
+This is an equivalent of 20% of the working week.

 • Monthly coaching sessions: Line managers are expected to join the last 10 minutes of their apprentice’s monthly coaching sessions with the training provider.